ts-kim/RevIN/README.md

 # RevIN - Official PyTorch Implementation

-This repository provides the official PyTorch implementation of the paper "Reversible Instance Normalization for Accurate Time-Series Forecasting against Distribution Shift".
+This repository will provide the official PyTorch implementation of the paper "Reversible Instance Normalization for Accurate Time-Series Forecasting against Distribution Shift".

-The code will be added soon...
+The source code will be made available shortly.